 run_js_ephemeral

-Run JS code in a temporary container with optional dependencies, then auto-cleanup.
+Run a JavaScript snippet in a temporary disposable container with optional npm dependencies, and auto-clean up on completion.

 Example: